SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

 *注*：This option only applies to `System` renderer.

 ### 5. `DirectGopRendering`

 **Type**: `plist boolean`
 **Failsafe**: `false`
 **Description**: Use builtin graphics output protocol renderer for console.

-  On some firmwares this may provide better performance or even fix rendering issues, but in general it is recommended not to use this option unless there is obvious benefit.
+On some firmwares this may provide better performance or even fix rendering issues, like on `MacPro5,1`.
+However it is recommended not to use this option unless there is an obvious benefit as it may even result in slower scrolling.

 ### 6. `IgnoreTextInGraphics`
 **Type**: `plist boolean`